bcjaeger/pressureCounter/README.md

 <img src="man/img/pressureCounter_app.png" width="100%" />

--   Click on “Browse files” and select an ABPM file to upload.
+-   Click on “Browse” and select an ABPM file to upload.
+It must be a .csv file.

 -   Once the file is uploaded, a table should appear to the right of the file upload box that shows the counted number of home and ambulatory